 Employee referrals are considered one of the most productive recruiting strategies.
 Research has proven that referred employees are the best employees in many different ways: they take the shortest to hire, they are more affordable to hire and they stay longest with companies and have a lowest turnover rate.
 Learn what are employee referral programs and how to set up your own!

 Definition of Employee Referral Program: What is an employee referral program?

-Employee referral program is an organized and structured program employers use to ask existing employees to recommend candidates for open positions.
+An employee referral program is organized and structured program employers use to ask existing employees to recommend candidates for open positions.

-Unlike sourcing, employee referral is an internal method used to find and hire best talent from employees’ existing networks.
+Unlike sourcing, employee referral is an internal method used to find and hire the best talent from employees’ existing networks.

 What are the benefits of Employee Referral Programs?

-As finding talent was identified as one of the biggest recruiting challenges, employee referrals are, by vast majority of modern recruiters, used as one of the main sources for finding high-quality job candidates.
+As finding talent was identified as one of the biggest recruiting challenges, employee referrals are, by a vast majority of modern recruiters, used as one of the main sources for finding high-quality job candidates.
 Companies that haven’t implemented a structured process yet, have confirmed that this is one of their priorities for the next year.

 Improving the quality of hire

-As already mentioned, referrals are considered internal method for finding job candidates.
-What this means is that existing employees are asked to refer a candidate for open position.
+As already mentioned, referrals are considered an internal method for finding job candidates.
+What this means is that existing employees are asked to refer a candidate for the open position.
 Your existing employees know best who your candidate persona or your ideal candidate is.
 This is why employee referrals most of the time make a much better match than candidates coming from other sources.

 Reducing turnover rate and improving employee retention